albanPi/Alban/README.md

 - Hi, I’m @UR4NVS
-- I work in Data Science with Python/R/SQL
+- I love doing things with Python/R on data
 - I’m currently learning C++ and Scala
 - I have an interest for cybersecurity and privacy concerns
 - You can reach me on Twitter : twitter.com/@UR4NVS_